-Advantages of Brian Gavin Blue
+What to Love About Brian Gavin Blue

-As the general diamond market has a prejudice against diamonds with fluorescence these diamonds usually trade around 10%–15% cheaper than comparable diamonds without fluorescence.
+Another great thing is since the general diamond market has a prejudice against diamonds with fluorescence, these diamonds usually trade around 10%–15% cheaper than comparable diamonds without fluorescence.

 This gives you a nice price benefit without any disadvantage!
-Furthermore, you get to have a diamond with blue fluorescence!
-So, either you are buying a Gavin Brian Blue Diamond because of the price advantage.
-Or because you want to add some unique character to your diamond and want to see it glow blue in UV light:
+Furthermore, you get to have a diamond with a cool effect!
+So, it’s either you’re buying a Brian Gavin Blue Diamond because of the price advantage or because you want to add some unique character to your diamond and want to see it glow blue in UV light:

-On the picture below you can see three Brian Gavin Blue diamonds with strong blue fluorescence that I have randomly chosen.
-None of these diamonds exhibits any trace of haziness:
+On the picture below, you can see three Brian Gavin Blue diamonds with strong blue fluorescence that I have randomly chosen.
+None of these stones exhibit any trace of haziness:

 Are Brian Gavin Blue Diamonds also Hearts & Arrows Diamonds?

-Brian Gavin Blue diamonds are therefore true Hearts and Arrows diamonds with all the benefits of super excellent light performance!
-Thus, you can expect the same rigorous standards to be applied to Brian Gavin Blue diamonds.
+Yes!
+With all the benefits of super excellent light performance!
+Thus, you can expect the same rigorous standards to be applied to Brian Gavin Blue.

-However, the customer service explained to me why Brian Gavin Blue diamonds are not marketed as H&A diamonds: “The diamond market is still not 100% okay with fluorescence in diamonds and Brian did not want the H&A name to seem less to individuals that are uncomfortable with fluorescence.”
+However, the customer service explained to me why Brian Gavin Blue is not titled as such: “The diamond market is still not 100% okay with fluorescence in diamonds and Brian did not want the H&A name to seem less to individuals that are uncomfortable with fluorescence.”

-Performance check of Brian Gavin Blue Diamonds
+Performance Check of Brian Gavin Blue Diamonds

-I know that many people get turned off by looking at exact diamond angles and percentages but let me just say this: All of these diamonds fall within the perfect diamond proportions suggested by me for super ideal cut diamonds.
-The only thing that slightly deviates from my suggested proportions for super ideal cut diamonds.
+I know that many people get turned off by looking at exact diamond angles and percentages but let me just say this: All of these diamonds fall within the perfect diamond proportions as per my recommendation for super ideal cut diamonds.

 Now, let’s have a look at the Idealscope images of the three Brian Gavin Blue diamonds: